 And how do you feel Berlin?
 Where do you see the differences between both music scenes?

-First of All, I’m not so involved in the hardcore scene but I have good friends who are involved into it but… the music scene is great.
+First of All, Im not so involved in the hardcore scene but I have good friends who are involved into it but the music scene is great.
 I mean there are lots of cool people coming together there, and there are lots of great shows every weekend and many of my friends come to Berlin.
 So I see tons of friends who play in bands in America showing up in Berlin.
-It’s not like I would rather see them in New York or in Berlin, it’s just nice and it’s good for me to play music there because I know less people in a way.
-So, it’s more like I have more time for myself.
+Its not like I would rather see them in New York or in Berlin, its just nice and its good for me to play music there because I know less people in a way.
+So, its more like I have more time for myself.

 You get different inspirations for your songs and music?